sandroasp/BizTalk-Server-Learning-Path/Working-with-Schemas/README.md

 ### Dealing with Files Delimited by Symbols
 This is a simple walkthrough explaining the basic principles to create a flat file schema from a file delimited by symbols.

+### XML-RPC Schema
+This is a XML-RPC schema that you can use in BizTalk.
+XML-RPC, It’s a spec and a set of implementations that allow software running on disparate operating systems, running in different environments to make procedure calls over the Internet.

 # About Me
 **Sandro Pereira** | [DevScope](http://www.devscope.net/) | MVP & MCTS BizTalk Server 2010 | [https://blog.sandro-pereira.com/](https://blog.sandro-pereira.com/) | [@sandro_asp](https://twitter.com/sandro_asp)